Murray's clay revival halted by Fognini in Rome

 The pair have been two of the most vocal players when speaking out about Russia's invasion of their country.

-Both wore Ukrainian symbols on their kit and sharing an emotional embrace after Tsurenko sealed a 6-4 6-3 win.
+Both wore Ukrainian symbols on their kit and shared an emotional embrace after Tsurenko sealed a 6-4 6-3 win.

 Elsewhere, Spanish city Seville has been announced as the host venue for the 2023 Billie Jean King Cup finals.